PLPD Auto Insurance

 As you decide whether to keep or upgrade PLPD insurance, ask yourself what you have to lose

-If you can’t afford to pay for repair or the total replacement of your vehicle, PLPD insurance without full coverage add-ons may leave you high and dry in an at-fault accident.
+If you can’t afford to pay for the repair or the total replacement of your vehicle, PLPD insurance without full coverage add-ons may leave you high and dry in an at-fault accident.